Shifra-Sherrow/Meme-Generator/README.md

-The most worthwhile meme generator on the net! game style
+The most worthwhile meme generator on the net! game style.